-From the opening moments you can see why the game wants to run off the hard drive instead of a disc.
+From the opening moments, you can see why the game wants to run off the PlayStation 3’s hard disk drive instead of the Blu-ray disc.
 It really is like watching a movie at times, but you’re being part of the action in the way you control Bourne and dive straight in.

-The characters are animated very well and looks like the cut scenes have been motion captured which is probably why the game feels more like a movie at times.
-Obviously the actual in game movements are doing through the normal key frame animation.
+The characters are animated very well and look like the cut scenes have been motion captured which is probably why the game feels more like a movie at times.
+Obviously, the actual in-game movements are doing through the normal keyframe animation.
 But they all have very nice fluid motions, where some games fail to do that and everything’s robotic and clumsy.

 The guys at Sierra have really tried to make this game like another Bourne movie and to make you feel as involved and immersed in the action as possible, and I have felt like that at times.

-The only bad parts of the game I can really pick out are how some of the gun fights can get a bit annoying and the bad guys take a few bullets before dying unless you get them with a head shot.
+The only bad parts of the game I can really pick out are how some of the gunfights can get a bit annoying and the bad guys take a few bullets before dying unless you get them with a headshot.
 Although the hand to hand fighting is great fun, there are a few fights that will leave you feeling a bit bored as it’s the same thing depending on what’s around you.
-It makes it loads more interesting when you can pick up a fire extinguisher when you’ve got enough adrenaline for a takedown and smash your opponent round the head with it.
+It makes it loads more interesting when you can pick up a fire extinguisher when you’ve got enough adrenaline for a takedown and smash your opponent around the head with it.